 We often get asked, "What's the difference between FOX and RockShox forks?"
-It's a common question people have when shopping for a new mountain bike, and the answer isn't straightforward.
+It's a common question when shopping for a mountain bike, and the answer isn't straightforward.

 We can't definitively answer whether one fork manufacturer is “better” than the other (sorry).
 Instead, this guide aims to explore the history of the two brands, the technology they use, and what features their forks offer.
 It will also consider World Cup race results and the brands' popularity among our customers.